leifos-gmbh/ILIAS/Services/MetaData/docs/identifying_objects.md

 missing or wrong information using the [ILIAS issue tracker](https://mantis.ilias.de) or contribute a fix via [Pull Request](../../../docs/development/contributing.md#pull-request-to-the-repositories).

-In `Services/MetaData`, objects in ILIAS are generally identified by three parameters:
+In the `MetaData` component, objects in ILIAS are generally identified by three parameters:

 1. **obj_id:** The `obj_id` of the object if it is a repository object, else the